LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch2_using_pipes_in_pipelines/02_02_use_a_pipe_in_a_pipeline_configuration/README.md

 ## Shenanigans

+## 02_02.1 Using Publicly Available Containers as Pipes

 Approved pipes are sourced from container registries hosted by Bitbucket.

 > [!Important]
-> But because pipes are essentially container images, we can run any publicly available container as a pipe!
+> Since pipes are essentially container images, we can run any publicly available container as a pipe!

 Review the contents of this [pipeline configuration](./Shenanigans/bitbucket-pipelines.yml) to see how`hello-world` images from [Docker Hub](https://hub.docker.com/) and the [Amazon Elastic Container Registry Public Gallery](https://gallery.ecr.aws/) are used as pipes in a pipeline.